1. Overview

 Q: What happened to the traditional "Resubmit" option?

-A: The traditional "Resubmit" loop has been replaced entirely by the integrated Amend ➔ Submit Amendment workflow to ensure changes tie directly back to the original application ID in the DNO database without generating duplicate clones.
-This keeps the data fully optimised.
+A: The traditional resubmission loop has been replaced entirely by the integrated Amend to Submit Amendment workflow to ensure changes tie directly back to the original application ID in the DNO database without generating duplicate clones.

 Q: I am inside active Amendment mode, but the MPAN, MPRN, and address fields are still greyed out.
 Why?